 Believe it or not, but such an outlook is extremely common among retirees!

-Most people think of retirement as a wonderful, long vacation and they create bucket lists to plan activities they’ll do during retirement.
+Most people think of retirement as a wonderful, long vacation and they create bucket lists to plan activities they’ll do during their retirement years.
 This usually includes things like golfing, taking a cruise, traveling to various places, and other leisure activities that you can check off your list.

-However, bucket lists are not really long-term plans, as they don’t tell you how you’re going to fill up your days to keep you engaged for a fulfilling and rewarding life.
+However, bucket lists are not really long-term plans, as they don’t tell you how you’re going to fill up your days to keep you engaged for a fulfilling retirement.
 Consider, what will you do once you’ve eventually checked off everything on your bucket list?

 To avoid this situation, you can design a well-diversified set of activities to include in your happiness portfolio.
 This is not limited to leisure activities; you can include anything and everything that you’re deeply passionate about and wish to pursue during your post-career life, whether it’s starting a business or following a hobby.

 We’re all very social beings and like to live a life of purpose.
 Your happiness portfolio can help you just do that!
-To learn more about building your happiness portfolio, check out this book by Marianne: Your Happiness Portfolio for Retirement: It’s Not About the Money!
+To learn more about building your successful retirement, check out this book by Marianne: Your Happiness Portfolio for Retirement: It’s Not About the Money!